lerndevops/samplejavaapp/README.md

 Sample Java Applicaiton V3.6
-this changes have been done
+this changes have been finished